 So he came to Thailand in 1989.
-It was just him and his inflateable canoes exploring the uncharted frontier of Thailand’s incredible karst formations.
+It was just him and his inflatable canoes exploring the uncharted frontier of Thailand’s incredible karst formations.

-He would duck into tidal caves facing the very real dangers of salt water crocodiles, being trapped in a cavern as high tide filled the void and never knowing what was on the other side.
+He would duck into tidal caves facing the very real dangers of saltwater crocodiles, being trapped in a cavern as the high tide filled the void and never knowing what was on the other side.

 John Gray's Sea Canoe has businesses in Fiji, Thailand, Philippines and Vietnam.

 He is an outspoken environmentalist that makes no apologies for his fight to save the seas.
 He faces an uphill battle in Thailand as dozens of operators open their doors and destroy the very environment that they make their living from.